-An attacker impersonates a popular cryptocurrency exchange and creates a fake website to steal login credentials.
+An attacker informs the target about copyright infringement and provides a fake form and login page to steal login credentials.

 An attacker attempts to create a sense of urgency and compel the target to call a fake customer service number by sending a bogus receipt for a recent iPhone purchase.